Glossary of Health Care Terms

 Remember, your health plan does not pay for the cost of long-term care that is meant to help you to live independently.
 If you would like information about long-term care plans, please see the Long-Term Care Guide.

 Once you have enrolled in a health plan, be sure you understand your plan and the cost implications of various procedures and services.
 For example, going to an out-of-network doctor versus in-network traditionally costs a consumer much more for the same type of service.

 When you enroll you will be given a certificate or evidence of coverage.
-The insurance company may mail a copy to you or they might give you the access to it on a website.
+The insurance company may mail a copy to you, or it might give you access to the information on a website.
 If you have a health plan through your employer, the employer will have information on your plan.
-Read your certificate and keep it handy to look at when you use health services.
+Read your certificate, and keep it handy to look at when you use health services.

 Know Your Benefits and Exclusions

 Be sure you know exactly what your plan covers.
 Not all health plans cover the same services in the same way.
 Your certificate will list all of the services that are covered under your plan.
-It will also tell you if any services have limitations (such as maximum amount that they will pay for durable medical equipment or physical therapy).
+It will also tell you if any services have limitations (such as maximum amount that the health plan will pay for durable medical equipment or physical therapy).
 And it should tell what services are not covered at all (such as acupuncture).
-Do your homework, research all the options available and review your insurance policy before making any decisions.
+Do your homework, research all the options available, and review your insurance policy before making any decisions.

 How to Access Services

 The plan certificate will tell you if you need to use network providers to be covered.
 It should tell you if you need to have the health plan authorize care before you see a provider.
 It should also tell you: